rsdoiel/antenna/archives/2025/planet_2025.27.md

 ---

-## Texas death toll climbs, little hope of more survivors
+## Texas floods death toll climbs to 108, more rain expected

 date: 2025-07-08, from: RTÉ News